 Have a short-finned male betta variety, like a plakat?
 Some short-finned male bettas have been mistaken for females, leading unknowing hobbyists to believe that their female fish has just built a nest.
 Though this is a matter of misidentification, female betta fish really do make their own nests sometimes!

-How To Take Care Of A Betta Bubble Nest
+How To Take Care

 There are a few reasons why betta fish are popular to keep and breed.
 One, they’re beautiful fish that don’t require a lot of maintenance.
 Two, they’re one of the easiest species to breed because the male fish do all the work!